thekaigonzalez/ISys/docs/index.md

 ## Argument Handling: Functions

+(THIS SECTION IS DEPRECATED, PLEASE SEE [THIS](news/NewLuaExt.md) ARTICLE FOR UPDATED FUNCTION INFO)

 Arguments in Functions are a bit complex.
 They require `$ARGS` to be used.
 (as of 1.5) you can add this to any statement to import the arguments.